redhatdemocentral/rhcs-coolstore-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.6 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store installed on any given OpenShift installation and loading mulitple projects.

 - v1.5 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store installed on any given OpenShift installation and port forwarding for git repo access configured.